Black Friday 2019: All the hottest deals available right now

-Early Black Friday deals are already rolling out in stores like Amazon, Best Buy, Costco and Target.
-Plenty of smaller outfits are offering pre-Black Friday deals as well.
-Good news: We've trawled the interwebs and pored over the Black Friday ads to find the best stuff that's available right this minute.
-Start with the individual store sales listed below, which include the stuff they've got queued up ffor later this month, then continue down for our top picks.
+The big Black Friday news today: Walmart just revealed its Black Friday ad, with some decidedly amazing stuff: a 40-inch Roku TV for $98, an Apple Watch Series 3 for $129 and the baseline Apple AirPods for $129.
+Of course, you'll have to hit up an actual Walmart store to get those deals.
+Thankfully, there are plenty of other deals you can get right now, courtesy of Amazon, Best Buy, Target and other stores.
+We've trawled the interwebs and pored over the Black Friday ads to find the best stuff that's available immediately.
+Start with the individual store sales listed below, which include the stuff they've got queued up for later this month, then continue down for our top picks.

 Note that many of the early deals have expired, but we expect most of them to return, so we've kept them corralled at the bottom.
 This is a great post to bookmark, as we're updating it pretty much daily.